-- 3. The problem solving is proactive, not reactive - Unsolved problems are highly predictable, if we answer two questions: - Why do some kids respond so poorly to problems and frustrations? - Answer: Because they're lacking the skills to respond more adaptively - When do kids exhibit concerning behaviors? - Answer: When they're having difficulty meeting certain expectations - This is the information that's been missing
+- 3. The problem solving is proactive, not reactive - These kids are highly predictable, if we answer two questions: - Why do some kids respond so poorly to problems and frustrations? - Answer: Because they're lacking the skills to respond more adaptively - When do kids exhibit concerning behaviors? - Answer: When they're having difficulty meeting certain expectations - This is the information that's been missing - Once unsolved problems are identified, intervention can be largely proactive